Skip to main content

 Step 3 — Choose analysis mode

-Meetings Finder runs in one of two modes, based on how many identifiers you select.
+Meetings Finder runs in two modes depending on how many identifiers you select.

-• You select exactly one target.
+Neighbor discovery modeUsed when exactly one target is selected.
 The app finds other identifiers that were near the target during the time range.

-• You select two or more targets.
+Co-location modeUsed when two or more targets are selected.
 The app finds meetings only between the selected targets.

 Step 4 — Set proximity parameters